Athens isn't the only Greek city to boast an Acropolis. Thessaloniki has one too!

 There is one point where the Acropolis of Thessaloniki and that found in Athens greatly differ.
 In Thessaloniki, you can expect to have the hill and the Heptapyrgion almost entirely to yourself.
 There was only a scattering of visitors when I was there in the middle of the day.
 In fact, it seemed like it was more of a spot for local delinquents (I jest!) to hang out on the ledges to smoke and brood and take in the views.
 If you generally feel overwhelmed by the crowds in Athens, Thessaloniki will be a relief.

 While in Thessaloniki, I stayed at the Porto Palace Hotel.
 I really enjoyed the spacious rooms, the bathtub (something I was missing dearly in Athens!) and the incredible breakfast buffet.
 The staff were really friendly and helpfully came to my rescue when I realized I forgot my toothpaste.
 I wasn't so keen on the hotel's layout (it felt like maybe one or more sections had been added to the original build) and its industrial surroundings.
-Still, I would stay here again on a return visit, though I'd be open to trying something new and would likely let the price point win out by using a search aggregator like Travel-Ticker to find great deals on hotels.
+Still, I would stay here again on a return visit, though I'd be open to trying something new.

 Posts You'll Love